 - The Conversion comparison chart shows the conversion rate of your transactions that were 3DS authenticated (left) and transactions that did not have to be 3DS authenticated.
 It is possible that your 3DS requested transactions have a lower conversion rate.
 This might be because customers may have additional step to carry out and abandon or fail authentication.
 It could also be that there is a technical error with your 3DS integration prevented some transactions from going through.
 Or, it could also be attributed to fraud attempts being prevented.
 However, due to the increased usage of 3DS, you may notice that your 3DS requested transactions actually convert better.

 The image above shows the 3-D Secure authentication status overview.

 To learn more about what actually happens to your transactions in relation to 3DS, use the 3DS authentication status chart.
 This shows you the 3DS specific status for all of your transactions.
 This is known as the Electronic Commerce Indicator (ECI).
 It shows you if the transaction was 3DS authenticated or not, what kind of payment it was and whether it passed 3DS authentication.

 The image above shows the accounts dashboard.

-The accounts dashboard helps you compare your Ingenico Accounts (also knows as PSPIDs).
+The accounts dashboard helps you compare your Direct accounts (also knows as PSPIDs).
 Use the value control buttons at the top right of the chart to compare the amount of authorised transactions processed by each of your accounts in terms of gross value, conversion rate and number of transactions.
 As you select each account, it will also update the key metrics.